TurakhiaLab/panman/README.md

 ```

 ## FASTA Writer (In development)
 Extracts sequences from the tree and writes them in FASTA format in the `build/fasta` directory.
-Currently doesn't incorporate indels.
+Currently doesn't incorporate non-SNP indels.
 ```
 > fasta [--aligned] <filename>
 ```